Overview

 Perks

-Hacking: Can break into and manipulate computer systems.
+Inside the System: Can slip into and manipulate computer systems.

-Previous experience lets Beatrice naturally attempt to infiltrate any system she can connect to.
+Previous experience and her very nature let Beatrice naturally attempt to infiltrate any system she can touch.
 She's very good at this, though it is possible for a heavily-secure system to thwart her.
 She can break in remotely if she has some kind of access point, but she is less effective at that.
 She is also very good at breaking encryption and sending new commands or manipulating the system she has broken into, given enough concentration and time.
-However, she is not a normal programmer by any means, and cannot make the system do anything it wasn't designed to do, merely string together existing functions in new ways.
+However, she is not a programmer by any means, and cannot make the system do anything it wasn't designed to do, merely string together existing functions in new ways.
+Also this only applies to the digital realm.
+A complex substitution cipher written on paper is just as baffling to her as to any amateur cryptographer.

 Complications